ibm-cloud-docs/vpc/api-change-log.md

 To prepare for this transition, it is recommended that you update your default security group rules to minimize disruption in load balancer traffic on newly created application load balancers.
 {: tip}

+## 19 January 2021
+{: #19-january-2021}

+### For all API version dates
+{: #19-january-2021-all-version-dates}

+The quantity of memory for virtual server instance profiles is now provisioned in gibibytes (GiB), instead of gigabytes (GB).
+For example, creating a new `bx2-4x16` virtual server instance provisions the instance with 16 GiB (17,179,869,184 bytes), instead of 16 GB (16,000,000,000 bytes).
+Virtual server instances that have already been provisioned are not affected.

+### For version `2021-01-19` or later
+{: #version-2021-01-19}

+Memory for virtual server instances is now expressed in gibibytes (GiB), instead of gigabytes (GB).
+For example, the `memory` property returned from `GET /instances/{id}` now reports in GiB (truncated to a whole number).

 ## 16 December 2020
 {: 16-december-2020}